 Bring the outdoors in and help children create clothespin turkeys with colorful fallen leaves from trees outside.
 Allow each child to collect a few leaves and then ask them to pick the largest or the smallest one and make a turkey.
 Once the class is done making their turkeys, ask them to get in a line from smallest to largest.
 Children will love making these turkeys but also working together to get themselves in a line based on size.
 It encourages children to compare their turkeys and communicate about where they need to be in line.

 Thankful Turkey Bags

 This activity is more of a reflective activity for children, but it helps them think about what they are thankful for and what makes them happy.
 It is a chance for them to be expressive and creative.
-Once these are created allow students to tell a story with their thankful turkey puppets and enjoy the stories.
+Once these thankful turkey puppets are created, it allow students to tell a story through their puppet.
 They are easy to make; all you need is brown paper lunch backs, glue, feathers, googly eyes, and paper or pre-cut beaks and gobblers based on the children’s ages.
 After creating the puppets, ask children to share one-by-one what they are thankful for and help them write it on their bag.
 When the puppets are done, have each child share a story or ask them to share their Thanksgiving traditions.